potassco/clorm/docs/clorm/factbase.rst

 Queries with Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^

-To provide for more flexible queries CLORM introduces placeholders in order to parameterise queries.
+To provide for more flexible queries ClORM introduces placeholders in order to parameterise queries.
 Placeholders are named ``ph1_`` to ``ph4_`` and correspond to the position of the parameter in the ``get()`` or ``get_unique()`` function calls.